 Let’s start with the basic definition.
 Data is a combination of disparate details, facts, and information collected for research or analysis.
 These may be words, numbers, measurements, observations, characteristics, or descriptions of things.
 Before processing and segmentation, data is raw information that cannot provide insight into a specific topic.

 To benefit from the raw data and define what it means, you need to analyze it.
 The analysis is essential to group, model, and convert data units into a clear format.

 Qualitative data is the information that describes something.
 This data type is primarily about categories and groups rather than numbers.
 Qualitative data is also called categorical data.
 The main question it answers is Why?

 Qualitative data may be used for a direct assessment of website usability.
-For example, when UX specialists see that users have problems with specific website elements, they ask them follow-up questions to understand the issue.
+When UX specialists see that users have problems with specific website elements, they ask follow-up questions to understand the issue.
 The answers to these questions and some additional details like heatmap or scroll data are qualitative data.
 These findings describe how something works.
 Later on, UX specialists can rely on their expertise and the collected insights to figure out how to improve the problematic website elements.

 Qualitative Data Types

 When you analyze qualitative information, you will come across three data subtypes: binary, nominal, and ordinal.
 Here are their brief definitions and examples to show you the differences and similarities between these subtypes:

 - Binary or dichotomous types.
 The data places the variable in one of two categories: yes/no, good/bad, accept/reject.
 These research categories are mutually exclusive.